rollup/rollup/docs/plugin-development/index.md

 `attributes` tells you which import attributes were present in the import.
 I.e. `import("foo", {assert: {type: "json"}})` will pass along `attributes: {type: "json"}`.

-`importerAttributes` is the import attributes of the importing module.
+`importerAttributes` are the import attributes of the importing module.

 In case a dynamic import is passed a string as argument, a string returned from this hook will be interpreted as an existing module id while returning `null` will defer to other resolvers and eventually to `resolveId` .